RetroAbstract/rssguard/resources/docs/Documentation.md

 RSS Guard offers additional advanced features inspired by [Liferea](https://lzone.de/liferea/).

-You can select source type of each feed.
-If you select `URL`, then RSS Guard simply downloads feed file from given location and behaves like everyone would expect.
+You can select the source type of each feed.
+If you select `URL`, then RSS Guard simply downloads the feed file from the given location and behaves like everyone would expect.

-However, if you choose `Script` option, then you cannot provide URL of your feed, and you rely on custom script to generate feed file and provide its contents to [**standard output** (stdout)].
-Data written to standard output should be valid feed file, for example RSS or ATOM XML file.
+However, if you choose `Script` option, then you cannot provide the URL of your feed, and you rely on a custom script to generate the feed file and provide its contents to [**standard output** (stdout)].
+Data written to standard output should be a valid feed file, for example an RSS or ATOM XML file.

-`Fetch it now` button also works with `Script` option.
-Therefore, if your source script and (optional) post-process script in cooperation deliver a valid feed file to the output, then all important metadata, like title or icon of the feed, can be discovered :sparkles: automagically :sparkles:.
+The `Fetch it now` button also works with the `Script` option.
+Therefore, if your source script and (optional) post-process script in cooperation deliver a valid feed file to the output, then all important metadata, like the title or the icon of the feed, can be discovered :sparkles: automagically :sparkles:.

 <img alt="alt-img" src="images/scrape-source-type.png" width="350px">